jdepoix/youtube-transcript-api/README.md

 ```

 ### Using Formatters
-Formatters are meant to be an additional layer of processing of the transcript you pass it.
+Formatters are meant to be an additional layer of processing of the transcript before you pass it.
 The goal is to convert the transcript from its Python data type into a consistent string of a given "format".
 Such as a basic text (`.txt`) or even formats that have a defined specification such as JSON (`.json`), WebVTT format (`.vtt`), Comma-separated format (`.csv`), etc...

-The `formatters` submodule provides a few basic formatters to wrap around you transcript data in cases where you might want to do something such as output a specific format then write that format to a file.
+The `formatters` submodule provides a few basic formatters to wrap around your transcript data in cases where you might want to do something such as output a specific format then write that format to a file.
 Maybe to backup/store and run another script against at a later time.

 We provided a few subclasses of formatters to use: